 Porcelain Vs. Prepless Veneers

-Typically, veneers, whether prepless or standard, cost about the same as full crowns.
-The cost per tooth can vary by hundreds of dollars depending on where you live, the complexity of the case, and your dentist's individual fees.
-The price range may fall between $800 to $2,000.
-Since veneers are considered cosmetic restorations, they are not usually covered by dental insurance policies.
-An exception may be, for example, if they are done as a restorative procedure to repair a broken tooth.
+If you’re wondering if the cost might be a deciding factor, both types of veneers cost around the same, with the price falling between $925 to $2,500 per tooth.
+The cost per tooth can vary by hundreds of dollars depending on where you live, the case’s complexity, and your dentist's fees.
+Since veneers are considered cosmetic restorations, dental insurance usually does not cover them.
+An exception may be, for example, if they are performed as a restorative procedure to repair a broken tooth.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.